— the first book in the series of Singapore tradition, superstitions, myths and taboos

 Research Project: cultural research and inquiries in intangible heritage – Part One.

-Why are there bat motifs in a Chinese temple?
+Why are there bat motifs in Chinese temples?

-Why are red dates and melon seeds must-haves at a Chinese wedding?
+Why are red dates and melon seeds must-haves at Chinese weddings?

-For many Singaporean Chinese, these are just some of the traditions, myths and taboos that shape daily life, and they are passed down from generation to generation.
+For many Chinese in Singapore, these are just some of the traditions, myths and taboos that shape their daily lives, and they are passed on from generation to generation.
 When they reached Generation X, most of these oral traditions disappeared because Generation X felt that these oral traditions had little scientific evidence.
 Based on this, Choi! is a project to investigate and archive before these oral traditions and practices disappear.

-The outcomes of these archiving efforts are an illustrated book – Choi!Touchwood!
-Through visual media, this project aims to bring out the reminiscent feelings of old traditions and remind people about their childhood days when traditions, myths and taboos were a big part of their lives.
-Although in this modern, developed and globalised Singapore, traditions become immaterial, yet it is always valuable to archive them for the younger and future generations.
+The outcome of this archiving work is an illustrated book - Choi!Touchwood!
+Through visual media, the project aims to evoke reminiscent feelings of old traditions and remind people of their childhood days when traditions, myths and taboos are a big part of their lives.
+Although traditions have become irrelevant in this modern, developed and globalized Singapore, it is always valuable to archive them for younger and future generations.

-Choi!Touchwood! is an illustration book that takes you on a whirlwind journey into the world of Chinese traditions, superstitions and taboos at the heart of Singapore's Chinatown.
-It also included is a pocket-sized guide that is your handy companion as you traverse the streets of Chinatown.
+Choi!Touchwood! is an illustrated book that takes you on a whirlwind journey into the world of Chinese tradition, superstition and taboo.
+It also includes a pocket-sized guide, which is your handy companion as you traverse the streets of Chinatown.

-Book jacket is design in a way that it can be folded into two different cover designs.
-It can be also open up as a 430x425mm poster.
-The repeated pattern is made up by lucky and unlucky symbols; you may find the unlucky number four in Chinese as part of the pattern.
+• The book jacket is designed in a way that it can be folded into two different cover designs.
+It can also be opened as a 430x425mm poster.
+The repeated pattern is composed of lucky and unlucky symbols; you may find that the unlucky number four in Chinese as part of the pattern.

-Book sleeve can be removed and open up as a gift bag.
+• The book sleeve can be removed and opened as a gift bag.

-Together with Liew JieNi and Alvin Ng, we were interviewed by several Chinese Newspapers, and invited to do seminar talks and walking tours by National Book Development Council of Singapore and the National Library of Singapore to give seminars and walking tours.
+Together with Liew JieNi and Alvin Ng, we shared the making of the book with many Chinese newspapers and were invited by the National Book Development Council of Singapore and the National Library of Singapore to give seminars and walking tours.